tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/操作指南/日志投递/投递授权配置_intl_en.md

 #### Configuring shipping task by collaborator or sub-account

-> Note:
->
+>!
-> Collaborator or sub-account must be authorized by root account to configure shipping task.
+Collaborator or sub-account must be authorized by root account to configure shipping task.

 1. Log in to the [CLS](https://console.cloud.tencent.com/cls/overview?region=ap-guangzhou) console with collaborator or sub-account and select **Logset** in the left sidebar.
 Select a target logset to see the log topic list.
 2. Click **Go to CAM Console** when prompted for service role authorization for shipping configuration on the **Ship to COS** or **Ship to Ckafka** page.